mazder/HPC/README.md

 # HPC
-This repository is under construction.
+This repository (under construction) represnts How to use different HPC tools to develop parallel programs for performance.

 ## CUDA ##